As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 With Adam's help however, back in February, my goal to get out of Tel Aviv to meet the survivors of the war who were evacuated to the Dead Sea hotels, actually came to fruition.

-A day after learning this story, I visited Kibbutz Be'eri with Adam, where I saw the destruction first-hand, including the home of his brother Yoni, as well as the home of Raya Rotem, where Emily Hand spent the night with her friend Hila before all three were kidnapped to Gaza, and finally the home of Itay Svirsky, which broke me completely, with the front door blown out all the way to where I stood.
+A day after learning this story, I visited Kibbutz Be'eri, where I saw the destruction first-hand, including the home of Raya Rotem, where Emily Hand had spent the night with her friend Hila before all three were kidnapped to Gaza, and finally the home of Itay Svirsky, which broke me completely, with the front door blown out all the way to where I stood.

 I stared at Itay's house, paralyzed, imagining him witnessing the murder of his mom, before they dragged him out, and couldn't even envision a path for him to have been dragged, since the entire place was burned.